perldude/perldude/README.md

 ### History

-I have been working as a software developer for over 35 years.
+I have been working as a software developer since 1985.
 My first job after college was as hire #1 of a two-person startup.
 We wrote custom software for businesses running Unix (not Linux--[Linus](https://en.wikipedia.org/wiki/Linus_Torvalds)